BobHasNoSoul/JFTool/README.md

 This is to remove the clear theme and put the original dark theme back, because some people wont like the changes, some will and the main goal of this tool is to let you the server owner and root user decided how your server looks.

 no screen shots needed.. dark theme should already be known by most.

+# Scenes to ExtraFanart

+Please note you need to select the correct version for your install 10.4 or 10.5 if you pick the wrong one all you need to do is use the tool and select the correct version

+This is simple enough we remove the scenes on the item details page and add a ExtraFanart row that if a user clicks on it they will get the full version for that image, banner, art, disc, box, etc.

+<blockquote class="imgur-embed-pub" lang="en" data-id="a/kaDtkmQ"  ><a href="//imgur.com/a/kaDtkmQ">extrafanart jellyfin</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

+again sorry i have bad gif skills this is me trying to make a webm file

+# ExtraFanart to Scenes

+Please note you need to select the correct version for your install 10.4 or 10.5 if you pick the wrong one all you need to do is use the tool and select the correct version

+This option repairs the files we modified for extrafanart back to normal stock version.

 # Things to be added that are not in this version
 - Docker support (this i am looking into however i am very new to docker.. so may take a while).